 Okay, this one was hard.
 I am a ride or die fan of Benefit’s Roller Lash Mascara, which I was pleased to discover already has a relatively low score of three.
 I don’t know if it’s some voodoo magic with the brush or a special formula, but it is dynamite!
 Every single time, I come out with long, thick and dark, defined lashes that curl up like there is no tomorrow.
 And at the end of the day, they still look just as good.
 No flakes, smudging, running or clumps.
 RIDE.
 OR.
 DIE.
 But in the interest of research, I tried several with lower scores that have been recommended by other big green beauty bloggers.
 I tried ones by Physician’s Formula, 100 Percent Pure, and W3ll People.
 I returned the first two in no time flat.
 The Physician’s Formula, was like trying to put wet tar on my lashes and made me look like a tarantula.
 The 100 Percent Pure turned grey and flaky by the end of the day.

 The W3ll People Expressionist Mascara promised to be really good since I loved the concealer so much, but at first I was a bit underwhelmed by it’s performance.
 It is an EWG Top Scoring Product (1 out of 10), so I needed to try it.
-It doesn’t curl like the Roller Lash, but it does do a beautiful job at separating and defining lashes.
-They almost look like faux lashes (my new secret obsession).
-Now all I have to do is grow longer lashes (recipe coming soon).
+It doesn’t curl like the Roller Lash or give much volume, but it does do a beautiful job at separating and defining lashes.
+But it did seem to melt onto my undereye over time and I still needed some volume and curl!

 So that’s the story of how I detoxified my makeup routine.
 As you can see, there were some real winners and a few duds.
 I am willing to do a follow up post for all the extras, like bronzer, highlighters, blushes and a few multi-tasking products if you would be interested.
 Leave me a note in the comments below, if you would enjoy that post.
 And don’t worry if you can’t afford to get all of these at once.
 I certainly didn’t.
 Just pick one now to try and pin the post for later so you can visit it again next month.
 Also, if you have a product suggestion, please share it with all of us!
 Let me know what you’re going to try first in the comments below.